Improper Criminal History Checks Resulted in $6 Million Dollar Lawsuit Payout

 In addition, employers must also abide by the rules of the Fair Credit Reporting Act (FCRA) when running background checks.
 In order to be compliant, the FCRA requires that an employer meet the following:

-- Disclosure – Before ordering a background check, employers must provide a disclosure in a clear and conspicuous written document.
+• Disclosure – Before ordering a background check, employers must provide disclosure in a clear and conspicuous written document.

-- Adverse Action – Employers must follow the adverse action process before denying employment based upon the background report.
+• Adverse Action – Employers must follow the adverse action process before denying employment based on the background report.

 Despite it being the law, many companies fail to send adverse action notices.
 It’s important that your HR and compliance department remain up-to-date on all hiring requirements and procedures to avoid violations and/or lawsuits.